 Around 30% to 40% of producers are aware of the opportunity to earn money by capturing carbon on their farms, said Purdue, which surveys large-scale farmers and ranchers monthly for its Ag Economy Barometer.

 “Among the relatively small percentage of respondents who reported carbon sequestration rates that were offered, approximately 80% said payment rates were $20 per acre or less, with about half of those indicating a payment rate of $10 per acre or less,” wrote Purdue economists James Mintert and Michael Langemeier in the April edition of the barometer.
-Two months ago, Purdue said 6% to 7% of farmers were actively engaged in discussions about carbon payments.
+At the beginning of 2021, Purdue said 6% to 7% of farmers were actively engaged in discussions about carbon payments.

 At those prices, growers could spend more on cover crops than they would see in a carbon payment.
 The seed, equipment, and labor for cover crops ranges from $15 to $75 an acre, says the Sustainable Agriculture Research and Education Outreach initiative.
 On the other hand, Midwestern farmers spent hundreds of dollars an acre to grow corn and soybeans in recent years with relatively small returns, if any, on rented land.

-“The good news is there is growing demand for these services,” said Land O’Lakes vice president Jason Weller at a farm conference last month.
+“The good news is there is growing demand for these services,” said Land O’Lakes vice president Jason Wellerh.
 “We need to have more consistent demand and larger demand” to put carbon markets on steady footing.
 A Land O’Lakes subsidiary, Truterra, announced a deal early this year in which Microsoft will pay $20 per ton for carbon sequestration.